vineel19/mkdocs/README.md

-# mkdocs
-MKDocs-Project-Repository

-This repository is about MkDocs application website.

-Dockerfile:

-I have written a docker file with a ubuntu base image with tomcat web application.
-Included the health checks of the container application and exposed the ports to access the application as part of Dockerfile.

-Need to run the below command to build the image from the Dockerfile
+Python 3.6 on Alpine

+MkDocs is a simple static website generator that's geared towards building project documentation.
+Documentation source files are written in Markdown, and configured with a single YAML configuration file.

+Description:

+In mkdocs.yml, theme: amelia to use amelia theme.

+Bootstrap mkdocs project in the current directory:

-docker build -t mkdocs .
+docker run -it -p 8000:8000 docker-mkdocs .

-It takes the Docker file from the current directory and Docker image with name mkdocs gets created.
-Once we have a image, we need to create a Docker container from the below command.
+Project configuration file (mkdocs.yml, docs) is under path /container-workspace from docker image "docker-mkdocs"

+Serving mkdocs project in the current directory:

-docker run -it -p 8000:8000 -v /mkdocsrootvol : /mkdocs/usr/local/tomcat /bin/bash
+docker run -it -p 8000:8000 -v /host-workspace:/container-workspace docker-mkdocs serve -a 127.0.0.1:8000

-The above command creates a container and it is accessible on port 8080 from host machine and mounts the mkdocsrootvol in local host to  volume in the container

-Jenkinsfile:

-Written a Jenkinsfile with declarative pipeline as code, and included build and test stages and push to JFrog Artifactory.
+Building the mkdocs project:

+docker run -it -v /host-workspace:/container-workspace docker-mkdocs build